Dick Grayson (Titans character): Stopping Red Hood

 In the aftermath of Hank's death, Dawn left the Titans.
 Crane is removed from Arkham after Jason ordered his assassination, but Dick abducted him during his transfer to a new prison.
 Taking Crane to a cabin, Dick revealed that he knows Crane manipulated Jason into becoming Red Hood.
 Dick, recognizing that Jason will attempt to rescue Crane, lured him to the cabin for a confrontation.
 A fight ensued that ended with Jason and Crane's escape.
 Afterwards, Dick convinced Barbara to find Crane with the computer "Oracle", but Barbara deactivated it when Crane used her picture to hack into the system.
-Kory helped Dick track Crane, but didn't catch him.
-At some point, Tim Drake, having deduced his secret identity, arrived at the Wayne Manor to aks him if he could become the next Robin, with Dick refusing.
+Kory helped Dick track Crane, but did not catch him.
+At some point, Tim Drake, having deduced his secret identity, arrived at Wayne Manor to ask him if he could become the next Robin, with Dick refusing.
 A remorseful Jason contacted Dick to surrender himself and Crane at a condemned pumping station, but Crane secretly overheard their conversation.
 He and Kory attack Crane and Jason, but Crane tricked Kory into attacking him with her powers, causing an explosion that allowed his toxin to enter Gotham's water system.
 Crane manipulated Gotham's citizens against the Titans through a video that framed Dick and his team for the toxin outbreak.
-To help the police maintain the trust of the public, Dick had the team turn themselves in.
-However, they were attacked at the station by corrupt officers, successfully escaping.
+To help the police maintain the trust of the public, Dick had the team turn themselves in, but they were attacked at the station by corrupt officers, successfully escaping.
 With the Titans separated and forced into hiding, Crane and Jason take residence in Wayne Manor.
 A resurrected Donna and Rachel arrived in Gotham to assist the Titans.
 Afterwards, Dick accepted a challenge to face Jason in public.
 The confrontation saw Dick emerge victorious, but Jason escaped, with Dick wounded.
 A dying Dick is brought to the Lazarus Pit by Gar, with him emerging from the pit fully healed, inspired by visions of his father and a future daughter.
 Learning that Crane plans on killing the city's entire population, Jason teamed up with Dick, but they are unable to prevent Crane from obtaining explosives containing his toxin.
 After detonating one explosive, Crane threatens to set off the other bombs if the heroes are unable to solve his clues.
-Dick instead directly attacks Wayne Manor with Gar, Tim and a reformed Jason who helped deactivate the explosives and captured Crane.
-Bruce returned to Gotham and thanked Dick.
-He and the Titans decided to go back to San Francisco.
+Dick instead directly attacks Wayne Manor with Gar, Tim and a reformed Jason who helps deactivate the explosives and capture Crane.
+Bruce returns to Gotham and thanks Dick.
+He and the Titans decide to go back to San Francisco.